Notebooks-Now/submission-instructions/authoring.md

 ### References

 Replace the contents of `references.bib` with `bibtex` for all of your citations.
 Usually, you can export a `bibtex` file directly from your reference management software.
-Once populated it is easy to add citations to your manuscript using the `bibtex` tags.
+Once populated, it is easy to add citations to your manuscript using the `bibtex` tags.

 You can also cite directly using a DOI and add multiple `.bib` files if you need them.
 Read more about [citations in MyST here](https://mystmd.org/guide/citations) and [citations in Quarto](https://quarto.org/docs/authoring/footnotes-and-citations).